Here are the four best Christmas markets to visit in London in 2025

 Whilst they are technically two separate markets, they’re both quite small and are just a few minutes walk apart from each other.
 If you’re looking for a bite to eat, I would definitely recommend these markets.

-Whether it be a Yorkshire pudding burrito or some Dutch pancakes, the Southbank market is the place to go if you’re looking for some food to warm you up amidst the harsh winter winds.
+Whether it be a Yorkshire pudding burrito or some Dutch pancakes, the Southbank market is the place to go if you’re looking for some food to warm you up from the harsh winter winds.

 If you walk further down the river and continue your Christmas market crawl at the Riverside market, you might be able to have a seat in one of the booths and hide from the cold.
 For those of you who love a good Instagram opportunity, you can get your photos taken in the photo booth by the bar.